wolscott/lcd_shader/README.md

 So the top and bottom halves of the block can be configured indepentedly with 3 options:

 ### Big Pixel
 This means that the 3 subpixels will all be made the average color of all 6 pixels in the block.
+Note that currently this average is not correctly using any color theory to combine these colors.
+It's just the mean r, mean g, and mean b.

 ### RGB
 This means that the first subpixel will be reduced to its red channel, the second to its green channel, and the third to its blue channel.
 When you activitate this without the Big Pixel setting, it preserves slightly more detail, since percevied lightness of the original image is partially preserved.